Artsplendr/AgenticAI-Router-AI-Research-Copilot/README.md

 - **Source-grounded outputs:** final answers are tied to retrieved evidence from paper/web/notes sources, with citations instead of unsupported claims.
 - **Testable orchestration:** the multi-agent workflow is covered by automated checks in CI (`ruff`, `pytest`, router smoke test), not only manual UI testing.

-It also includes LangSmith observability and quality-based fallback from Paper to Web Docs when paper retrieval is weak.”.
+It also includes LangSmith observability and quality-based fallback from Paper to Web Docs when paper retrieval is weak.

 ---